leahcnels/photographer-db/README.md

 * View seeded list of categories and its photographers, and vice versa
 * Upload image from computer and assign to user.
 * View or delete images.
-* User can create a posting
+* Create, update, or delete a posting

 ## Future Objectives